RealDotNetDave/dotNetTips.Spargine.8/README.md

         * **RegexProcessor**: Utility methods for common string regular expressions.
 Included methods: ContainsWord, IsCreditCardNumber, IsEmailAddress, IsUrl, IsISBN, and more.
     * **Security**
         * **EncryptionHelper**: Provides secure encryption for strings using AES (Advanced Encryption Standard) and includes a method to validate encrypted strings.
 The AES encryption ensures the confidentiality and integrity of sensitive information, making it suitable for securely handling data.
+        * **PasswordGenerator**: Provides functionality to generate random passwords with a mix of uppercase letters, lowercase letters, digits, and special characters.
         * **SHA256PasswordHasher**: Generates and verifies passwords using SHA256, a secure cryptographic hash function.
         * **UlidGenerator**: Provides methods to generate and manipulate ULIDs (Universally Unique Lexicographically Sortable Identifiers)
+        * **PBKDF2PasswordHasher**: Provides methods for hashing and verifying passwords using PBKDF2.
+        * **UlidGenerator**: Provides methods to generate and manipulate ULIDs (Universally Unique Lexicographically Sortable Identifiers)
     * **Serialization**
+        * **BinarySerialization**: Provides methods for serializing and deserializing objects to and from binary format.
         * **JsonSerialization**: This class simplifies the process of serializing and deserializing strings to and from JSON format using the JsonSerializer.
 JSON serialization is a widely adopted and efficient method for storing and exchanging data in various applications and APIs.
         * **XmlSerialization**: Facilitates seamless serialization and deserialization of strings to and from the XML format.
     * **Web**